NYC Breach of Contract Attorney for Settlement Negotiations, Alternative Dispute Resolution (ADR), and Litigation

 Performance and Payment Obligations

-Many breach of contract cases involve performance and payment disputes.
-If one party claims to be entitled to payment and the other claims it isn’t obligated to pay due to deficient performance, this can lead to a contentious dispute that needs to be resolved before the parties can move forward.
+Many breach-of-contract cases involve performance and payment disputes.
+If one party claims entitlement to payment and the other claims it isn’t obligated to pay due to deficient performance, this can lead to a contentious dispute that must be resolved before the parties can move forward.
 Depending on the circumstances, moving forward may involve negotiating a resolution that preserves the business relationship, or it may involve the parties going their separate ways (once any damages have been paid).

 Confidentiality Obligations

-Breach of confidentiality is a common claim in breach of contract cases as well.
-Along with standalone non-disclosure agreements (NDAs), many types of commercial contracts routinely include confidentiality clauses that restrict one or both parties’ disclosures.
+Breach of confidentiality is a common claim in breach-of-contract cases as well.
+In addition to standalone non-disclosure agreements (NDAs), many types of commercial contracts routinely include confidentiality clauses that restrict one or both parties’ disclosures.
 Breaches of confidentiality can lead to substantial business losses, and prompt legal action can be essential for mitigating the costs and risks involved.

 Non-Competition and Non-Solicitation Obligations